ToghrulUTD/-Amazon-Review-Analysis-Web-Scraping-Aspect-Extraction-and-Sentiment-Analysis/README.md

 # Sentiment-analysis-of-Amazon-product-reviews
-This repository contains two projects: 1) Sentiment analysis of Amazon customer reviews, 2) Tweets.
-I have implemented textual feature extraction and traditional NLP methods and applied Deep Learning models for sentiment classification in these projects.

-# Amazon Reviews Sentiment analysis & Scraping reviews and Sentiment analysis with BERT.
+## Amazon Reviews Sentiment analysis & Scraping reviews and Sentiment analysis with BERT.

 ## Datasets
 1 - The first dataset used for model training consists of a few million Amazon customer reviews (input text) and star ratings (output labels) for training neural network models for sentiment analysis.